 In 1993, Bernstein made local television history at KRNV-TV in Reno, NV (NBC), as the “Biggest Little City’s” first-ever female weekday sports anchor.
 She began her television career at WMDT-TV (ABC) in Salisbury, MD, anchoring weekend news, and broke into broadcasting in radio as the News and Sports Director for WXJN-FM in Lewes, DE.

 Outside of broadcasting, Bernstein is a passionate public health advocate, with a focus on youth health and wellness.
-She is the Advisory Board Co-Chair for Every Kid Sports, and joins such notables as Jillian Michaels and Rachel Ray as a member of the Celebrity Ambassador Team for the Alliance for a Healthier Generation; has served as a National Ambassador for ING KiDS Rock, a school-based youth fitness program, and Co-Chaired the Coalition supporting congressional passage of the National Foundation on Fitness, Sports and Nutrition, which raises private funds for childhood obesity initiatives.
+She is the Advisory Board Co-Chair for Every Kid Sports, and joins such notables as Jillian Michaels and Rachel Ray as a member of the Celebrity Ambassador Team for the Alliance for a Healthier Generation; has served as a National Ambassador for ING KiDS Rock; and co-chaired the committee supporting the Congressionally chartered National Foundation on Fitness, Sports and Nutrition, which generates private funds for childhood obesity initiatives.
 Additionally, Bernstein is the Co-National Spokesperson for the Coalition to Prevent Deep Vein Thrombosis.
 Since surviving near-fatal blood clots in 2006, she has canvassed the country promoting DVT education and awareness and helped influence federal DVT legislation and a “call to action” issued by the U.S. Surgeon General.

 Bernstein graduated Magna Cum Laude from the University of Maryland’s prestigious Merrill College of Journalism.
 She currently serves on the College’s Board of Visitors and a past advisor for the Shirley Povich Center for Sports Journalism.
 While at College Park, Bernstein was a four-time Academic All-America selection (gymnastics) and received the Thomas M. Fields Award for academic and athletic excellence.

 Bernstein was born in Brooklyn, N.Y., and grew up in Howell, N.J.
 She presently resides in New York City.